Before beginning the installation make sure that your system requirements as indicated have been met.

 Trouble-shooting your installation

-- Grant access to your .env file by running the following code in the terminal.
+If you are facing issues with the installer, you can try the steps below- Grant access to your .env file by running the following code in the terminal.

 - Go to storage folder and delete installed file